Curry, Warriors hold off Jokic, eliminate Nuggets in Game 5

 SAN FRANCISCO (AP) — Back in the starting lineup at last, Stephen Curry took over late and brought his team back just as he has so many times during Golden State’s deep postseason runs.

-Curry scored 30 points in his return to the starting five and the Warriors beat Nikola Jokic and the Denver Nuggets 102-98 on Wednesday night to end their first-round series in five games.
+Curry scored 30 points in his return to the starting five and the Warriors beat Nikola Jokic and the Denver Nuggets 102-98 on Wednesday night to win their first-round series in five games.

+It has been three years since Curry carried Golden State on a big playoff stage — like those five straight trips to the NBA Finals — but he’s certainly still got it.

+“Tonight was just a weird feeling because we hadn’t been there in a while,” said Curry, last season’s NBA scoring champion.
+“We wanted it so bad, kind of made it a lot more difficult on ourselves.
+But we still remember how to do it, which is a good feeling.”

 Curry scored 11 points during the fourth quarter after the Warriors began the final 12 minutes down by eight.
 The two-time MVP converted a three-point play with 1:33 left and scored again with 29 seconds remaining to help send the Warriors on to the second round in the Western Conference.